Join Us

 Position Requirements:

-Under the direction of Dr. Feyza Engin, the research intern will perform research related to beta cell stress in type 1 diabetes.
-A highly motivated individual will provide technical support for the Engin lab and will have the ability to carry out projects on their own, as needed.
-Bachelor’s degree in biology or related science field and at least 1 year of experience in an academic biomedical research laboratory (full time) is required.
-Experience with mammalian cell culture, basic fluorescence imaging, and molecular biology techniques are highly desired.
+Bachelor’s degree in biology or related science field.
 Applicants should have strong organizational skills, a strong sense of responsibility, good attention to detail, excellent record keeping.
 Working independently, collaboratively, and in a team environment, ability to follow written and oral instructions accurately and a willingness to learn and to receive feedback are required.
+The position is a terrific opportunity for developing research skills and making significant contributions to publications.

 Priority a will be given to the candidate who could commit 1.5-2 years to the position, due the extensive period of training.